Sudan: 'The world has a right to be worried' | DW | 27.10.2021

 "The world has a right to be worried," Murithi Mutiga, the Horn of Africa project director at International Crisis Group, told DW.

-"What we are seeing is a reversal from what we had about ten years ago, when Sudan was very close to the Ethiopian administration and therefore supported the construction of the Grand Ethiopian Renaissance Dam."
-Mutiga said.
+"What we are seeing is a reversal from what we had about 10 years ago when Sudan was very close to the Ethiopian administration and therefore supported the construction of the Grand Ethiopian Renaissance Dam," Mutiga said.

 Mutiga believes the merits of negotiation should not be downplayed by the international community when it comes to mitigating the crisis in Sudan.

-"All actors, including the Gulf monarchies, have to be conscious about the need for a negotiated solution," he explained.
+"All actors, including the Gulf monarchies, have to be conscious about the need for a negotiated solution," he said.

 Suspending aid as a means of pressuring a junta may not be the best option, with human rights and people's wellbeing at stake.